canguruhh/MetaverseTutorials/README.md

 ```

-To interact with webapps you must generate `index.js` from `mvs-blockchain-js` and `metaverse.min.js` from `metaversejs`.
+To interact with web apps you must generate `index.js` from `mvs-blockchain-js` and `metaverse.min.js` from `metaversejs`.
 To generate these files you must clone each repository and simply run

 ```
 grunt
 ```

 This will generate javascript files into the `/dist` folder that you can import into your app.
 You don't have to worry about this for now.
 We have generated these files and placed them in the playground folder.
-To include them in your webapp just add these script tags into your html page.
+To include them in your web app, just add these script tags into your html page.

 ```
 <script src = "metaverse.min.js"></script>